-We saw there were a number of comprehensive policies in the relating to the fitness of the premises.
-These included a health and safety policy and risk management policy and emergency contingency policy.
-Policies and risk assessments were readily available to all staff and noted at team meetings.
+We saw that there were a number of comprehensive policies relating to the fitness of the premises.
+These included a health and safety policy and emergency contingency policy.
+Policies and risk assessments were readily available to all staff.
 There was a sufficient environmental risk assessment in place to help protect both staff and patients.